About CRS internships

 Availability and commitment

-CRS offers both paid summer internships and unpaid internships during the academic year.
+CRS offers both paid and unpaid domestic and unpaid international internships during the academic year.

 Unpaid internships can take place throughout the academic year if CRS is able to identify a position.
-These internships are non-competitive, typically arranged in the prior semester and start at the beginning of a semester.
-Summer internships are competitive.
-All interns are expected to commit to at least 10 weeks—part-time (15 to 20 hours per week) or full-time (35 hours per week)—though internships may last longer
+These internships are non-competitive, typically arranged in the prior semester and start at the beginning of a semester driven by a university.
+Summer hires are competitive.
+All paid interns are expected to commit to at least 10 weeks—part-time (15 to 20 hours per week).
+The summer hires are full-time (35 hours per week) and internships may last up to 6 months.

 Paid internships are posted with other CRS job openings on the CRS.org careers page.
 These internships are competitive.
 We recommend that you apply as early as possible.